Life Insurance Statistics for 2026

 Financial priorities

 With household budgets stretched thin, approximately 40% of non-owners and 36% of underinsured policyholders indicate that other financial commitments take precedence.
-Many consumers address immediate financial pressures rather than preparing for future uncertainties, particularly during economic volatility and inflation.
+Many consumers address immediate financial pressures rather than preparing for future uncertainties, especially during economic volatility and inflation.

 loanReview icon